bketelsen/dlx/README.md

 ```
 Let's unwrap that:

 The name of the template {guitemplate,clitemplate} is totally up to you.
 These are base images that will be used later to create your containers.
 You "provision" them by passing in a comma separated list of `provisioners`, which are bash scripts that install things or otherwise modify the base image.
-Provisioners live in the `~/.lxdev/provision` in your home directory.
+Provisioners live in the `~/.lxdev/provision` directory in your $HOME.
 They're created once and never again modified by `lxdev` unless you remove the directory and run `lxdev config -t` again.

 The `profile` {gui,cli} is an lxc profile that's stored in `~/.lxdev/profiles`.
 They're standard `lxc` profiles that are applied when you create a template, then inherited by every container that's instantiated from those templates.